AndreaGuarracino/lib_bpaf/README.md

-# lib_bpaf
+# tpa

-Binary format for genomic sequence alignments with tracepoints.
+TracePoint Alignment (TPA) format - binary format for efficient storage and random access of sequence alignments with tracepoints.

 ## Features